 Version Author Date Summary of changes Status 3.0 Education and Skills Manager August 2020 Alignment with new Standards Major changes 3.1 Education and Skills Manager November 2020 Minor corrections - date for implementation of learning outcomes, inclusion of link to AAQA where previously a note said to add this and footnote to add clarity on accreditation during the implementation period.
 Minor corrections 3.2 Education and Skills Manager December 2022 Replace Registration Code of Practice with Regulations for Registration (RfR 4.1) throughout.
-Added additional annexes J to N relating to Q and A on AHEP/AAQA Learning Outcomes, risk based approach to accreditation, dual accreditation, titles of degrees and other qualifications, statement on top up degrees.
-Minor corrections 3.3 Professional Standards Senior Executive (International) April 2023 Added reference to the ENAEE policy on transnational accreditation to Annex D. Minor change
+Added additional annexes J to N relating to Q and A on AHEP/AAQA Learning Outcomes, risk based approach to accreditation, dual accreditation, dual accreditation, titles of degrees and other qualifications, statement on top up degrees.
+Minor corrections 3.3 Professional Standards Senior Executive (International) April 2023 Added reference to the ENAEE policy on transnational accreditation to Annex D. Minor change 3.4 Education and Skills Manager August 2023 Amended text on p 4 to be clearer regarding recognition of lower level quals Minor change